Engineering as Marketing Theory and Practice

 Why is engineering as marketing important?

-That being said, engineering as marketing is no easy feat.
-It expects you to develop a useful product out of thin air, akin to pulling a rabbit out of a hat.
-However, taking on this challenge has several advantages, such as:
+People of all generations turn to the Internet to find solutions to their problems.
+The internet is heavily populated with companies vying for customers.
+Engineering as marketing is no easy feat and it expects you to develop a useful product out of thin air, akin to pulling a rabbit out of a hat.
+Taking on this challenge has several advantages, such as:

 Here are some principles of marketing engineering to keep in mind as you undertake this approach:

-• Your tool should be valuable: The hallmark of this marketing technique is to provide a product that has a tangible benefit to your potential customers.
+Provide a product that has a tangible benefit to your potential customers.

 Summary

-Albeit unusual, engineering-as-marketing is a powerful strategy that can help raise brand visibility, generate sales leads, and encourage customer retention.
+Engineering-as-marketing is a powerful strategy that can help raise brand visibility, generate sales leads, and encourage customer retention.
 It entails providing your target clientele with a free but valuable product that showcases your technical expertise.
 This strategy can help your company differentiate itself from the competition and hit your marketing objectives.